maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 ### Parallel DP

 A popular characterization of DP is to establish dependency [relations](https://en.wikipedia.org/wiki/Relation_(mathematics)) on sets of subproblems, defining a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) for any properly formulated subproblem definition.
-A natural link to inductive graphs exists through their bijection with general graphs.
+A natural link to implicit graphs exists through their bijection with general graphs.

-Having established that a DP problem can be characterized as an inductive graph of subproblems, it is also worth mentioning that most unorganized solution implementations (i.e., that do not organize solutions or information about subproblems in a tensor) make use of stack-like data structures to aid traversals of subproblems in [postorder](https://en.wikipedia.org/wiki/Tree_traversal).
+Having established that a DP problem can be characterized as an implicit graph of subproblems, it is also worth mentioning that most unorganized solution implementations (i.e., that do not organize solutions or information about subproblems in a tensor) make use of stack-like data structures to aid traversals of subproblems in [postorder](https://en.wikipedia.org/wiki/Tree_traversal).

 {{% hint title="Example" %}}